SeemsRocky/frugalbot/README.md

 # Frugal Notification Twitter Bot

-A Python script that runs every 15 minutes checking subreddit r/frugalmalefashion and r/sneakerdeals for fast updates on possible discounts.
+A Python script using aws unix server that runs every 15 minutes checking subreddit r/frugalmalefashion and r/sneakerdeals for fast updates on possible discounts.

 ## Check https://twitter.com/FrugalBoyBot for updates